 The steely claws of responsibility represent the controlling aspects of daily life which causes stress and affects our mood in adverse ways.
-These metaphoric ‘claws’ grasp hold of us when we least expect it and keep us from our goals or happiness.
+These symbolic ‘claws’ grasp hold of us when we least expect it and keep us from reaching our goals or finding happiness.
 Examples might be a car crash, a serious illness, family emergencies, financial struggles, etc.

 How do the steely claws relate to bowhunting?
 Allow me to get personal:

-This year was going quite well in almost every way, and until recently I thought I’d be going into the bowhunt next month with a stress-free mind and a positive attitude.
-But, in just the last week or two, I have endured surprise attacks from every direction: financial woes, family problems, work problems, and car problems.
+This year was going along quite well until just recently.
+I was about to enter into next month’s bowhunt with a stress-free mind and a positive attitude.
+But in just the few weeks I have endured surprise attacks from every direction: financial woes, family problems, work problems, and car problems.
 As the stress and negativity mounted, I was suddenly hit with déjà vu.
-This sort of thing seems to happen every year at almost the same time, and in similar ways, and as far back as 1997 when my now ex-wife ran off with another man from her work.
+This sort of thing seems to happen every year around the same time, as far back as 1997 when my now ex-wife ran off with another man from her work.
 That year I went into the woods feeling like I was going to throw up on my boots.
-The fact is I can’t remember the last time I entered the peaceful woods without some huge, black cloud looming over me.
+The fact is I can’t remember the last time I entered the peaceful woods without some black cloud looming over me.

-This is just how life works.
+I suppose this is just how life works.
 You see, when I go into the woods this year, I’m going to shoot an innocent and beautiful animal to death in cold blood with a razor-tipped arrow, and maybe watch it die right in front of me.
-Do you think that sort of action is free?
-Do you think the God of Nature would allow this without some sort of sacrifice?
-Every culture in the world previous to ours knew this.
-But somehow we forgot.
+Do you think that sort of thing is free?
+Do you think the God or Nature would allow this to happen without some sort of recompense?

 Nowadays, a failed hunt results in a little disappointment, and maybe a razzing from fellow hunters.
 In ancient times, a failed hunt meant starvation.
 Do you think those ancient peoples—for tens of thousands of years—didn’t experience some level of stress prior to and during the great hunt?

-And so I embrace it.
-The long-term effects of stress can be very harmful, but the short-term effects are good.
-Stress raises my heart rate, focuses my mind, and separates the trivial from the important.
-The regular seepage of adrenaline into my blood gives me an energy boost on an otherwise hot and lazy day.
-My patience is thinner, but my decisions are quicker and clearer.
+The long-term effects of stress can be harmful, but the short-term effects are good.
+Stress raises my heart rate, it focuses my mind, and it separates the trivial from the important.
+The regular seepage of adrenaline into my blood gives me an energy boost.
+It sharpens my mind on an otherwise hot and lazy day.
+My patience becomes thinner, but my decisions are quicker and clearer.